afunnydev/harnois/content/_index.md

         anchor: support
 section3:
   title: Modular design
-  subtitle: Rent the perfect customized building to your customers
   description: >-
+    **Rent the perfect customized building to your customers**.
 EzKit<sup>TM</sup> is designed to be flexible.
 You can choose from different structure lengths and options, then mix and match them as needed to offer your clients a product that is customized to them.
 EzKit<sup>TM</sup> is engineered to meet the unique and needs of your customers, while ensuring you always have products in stock to rent out.
   box1:
     title: Need more information?
     description: >-
       Our experts will be happy to answer any questions you may have and to discuss your project.
     link:
       text: Get in touch
-      anchor:
+      anchor: contact-us-form
   box2:
     title: Choose your structure
     description: >-
-      The steel structure is both durable and versatile.
       The width is set at 30’ and you can choose from three length options: 35’, 45’ or 65’.
 The standard model comes with two open ends and is covered by a membrane to let natural light in, providing a bright space for your clients.
     image: /images/ezkit-modular-design.jpg
 section4:
   image: /images/ezkit-add-options.jpg